 Ngaire Pigram is a singer, dancer, actor, writer and director from Broome, Western Australia.
 Ngaire’s work focuses on change and challenging boundaries through storytelling.

-In 2009, Ngaire made her professional screen debut as a dancer in Jimmy Chi’s musical Bran Nue Dae.
+In 2009, Ngaire danced in Jimmy Chi’s musical Bran Nue Dae; adapted to screen and directed by Rachel Perkins.
 Later that year, Ngaire played the female lead in Sundance selection Mad Bastards.
 She then went on to play Kaye in Tony Briggs’ The Sapphires for Belvoir in 2011, which further toured to the Barbican in London.

 Ngaire is a proud Yawuru/Wajarri woman.